-I had only stayed on Male and the island of Gaafaru, so I can’t say for sure of all the islands, but the internet aren’t amazing.
+I had only stayed on Male and the island of Gaafaru, so I can’t say for sure of all the islands, but the internet isn’t amazing.
 So if you can, get a sim card.
-There is a telecom company store in the airport, however, the queue was so long that I didn’t get one.
+There is a telecom company store in the airport, however, the queue was so long that I didn’t get one in 2017.

-Maldives is a tropical country, so you are guaranteed for warm weather year-around.
+Maldives is a tropical country, so you are guaranteed warm weather year-round.
 However, to avoid the rainy monsoon season, it’s best to visit between November to April.

 The airport, though said to be on Male, is actually located on the man-made island of Hulhumale.
 Most people would have to stay around there for transit, but there is no shortage of hotels.